Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Model setup

 \section{Model setup}

-We consider a junction consisting of a single spin-degenerate molecular orbital of a precessing SMM in a constant magnetic field along $z$-axis, $\vec{B}=B\vec{e}_{z}$, coupled to two normal metallic leads.
-We assume the spin of the SMM is large enough so that we can neglect the quantum fluctuations and treat it as a classical vector $\vec{S}$, with constant length $S=\textbar{\vec{S}}\textbar$.
+We consider a junction consisting of a single spin-degenerate molecular orbital of a molecular magnet with a precessing spin in a constant magnetic field along $z$-axis, $\vec{B}=B\vec{e}_{z}$, coupled to two normal metallic leads.
+We assume the spin of the molecular magnet is large and neglecting the quantum fluctuations treat it as a classical vector $\vec{S}$, with constant length $S=\textbar{\vec{S}}\textbar$.
 The magnetic field does not affect the electric contacts, which are assumed to be noninteracting.
-An external ac harmonic potential $V^{\xi}_\mathrm{ac}(t)=v^{\xi}_\mathrm{ac} cos(\Omega t+\phi_\xi)$ is applied to each lead $\xi=L,R$, modulating the single electron energy as $\epsilon_{k\sigma\xi }(t)=\epsilon_{k\sigma\xi}+eV^{\xi}_\mathrm{ac}(t)$, with $\epsilon_{k\sigma\xi}$ being the single-particle energy of an electron with the wave number $k$, in the absence of the time-varying voltage [see Fig. \ref{fig: system}].
-The subscript $\sigma=\uparrow,\downarrow=1,2=\pm 1$ denotes the spin-up or spin-down state of the electrons.
-Since we want to unravel the quantum effects induced by the tunneling electrons and the ac harmonic potentials, we consider a well coupled molecular orbital and treat it as noninteracting by disregarding the intra-orbital Coulomb interactions between the electrons.
+An external ac harmonic potential $V_{\xi}^\mathrm{ac}(t)=v_{\xi}^\mathrm{ac}{\mathrm{cos}}(\Omega t+\phi_\xi)$ is applied to each lead $\xi=L,R$, modulating the single electron energy as $\epsilon_{k\xi }(t)=\epsilon_{k\xi}+eV_{\xi}^\mathrm{ac}(t)$, with $\epsilon_{k\xi}$ being the single-particle energy of an electron with the wave number $k$, in the absence of the time-varying voltage (see Fig.~\ref{fig: system}).
+Since we want to unravel the quantum effects induced by the tunneling electrons and the ac harmonic potentials, we consider a well coupled molecular orbital and treat it as noninteracting by disregarding the intraorbital Coulomb interactions between the electrons.